Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Introduction

-Having said that, there are two issues which force us to step outside the KZ picture and it is here that the greater generality of our approach is crucial.
-The first is that, whereas the early universe can be taken as homogeneous to a very high degree, the same cannot be said about laboratory systems.
-One step to limit inhomogeneity is to make the systems small.
-However, this looks to be swapping one problem for another in that we have now incurred finite size effects.
-Specifically, the scaling behaviour (\ref{xibar}) assumed that $C\gg \bar\xi$.
-The Gaussian approximation permits an analytic replacement to (\ref{per0}) and (\ref{xibar}) for {\it homogeneous} small systems for which $C < \bar\xi$ which is inaccessible to the KZ picture.
-Thus, what seems to be a problem is, in fact, an opportunity.
-We can use small annuli to cast the KZ scenario in a different light and illuminate the Gaussian approximation.

-Secondly, the Gaussian approximation has a further reach, to explicit symmetry breaking driven by the application of external fields, for which the KZ scenario again offers little help.
-This is an interesting problem in its own right and experimentally is a serious problem because of the presence of stray fields in the laboratory.
-Scaling behaviour (\ref{xibar}) can only be demonstrated once external fields have been countered upon which, again, the Gaussian approximation gives insight.
+For {\it homogeneous} small systems with $C < \bar\xi$, which are inaccessible to the KZ picture, the Gaussian approximation permits an analytic replacement of Eqs.~(\ref{per0}) and (\ref{xibar}) which encodes the KZ scale $\bar\xi$ despite the smallness of the system.
+Furthermore, the same Gaussian approximation is applicable to explicit symmetry breaking driven by the application of external fields, for which the KZ scenario again offers little help.
+This is an interesting problem in its own right and is a serious problem because of the presence of stray fields in the laboratory.
+Scaling behaviour of the form of Eq.~(\ref{xibar}) can only be demonstrated experimentally once external fields have been countered.

 This paper is organised as follows.
-For narrow rings we might hope that the system behaves one-dimensionally.
-In the next section we reexamine the Gaussian approximation (or rather, two closely related Gaussian approximations) both for large and small idealised 1D systems.
-We shall show later that numerical simulations provide strong support for Gaussian behaviour, both in the power spectrum of field ordering and in the damping of fluxoid generation in small systems, an exercise begun in \cite{weir2011,weir2012} and developed considerably here.
-In particular, we explore the way the power of field fluctuations is driven into long wavelengths through the growth of unstable modes, in good accord with our Gaussian expectations.
+For narrow rings we might hope that the system behaves one-dimensionally; in the next section we reexamine the Gaussian approximation (or rather, two related Gaussian approximations) both for large and small idealised 1D systems.
+We then show that numerical simulations provide strong support for Gaussian behaviour, both in the power spectrum of field ordering and in the damping of fluxoid generation in small systems.
+In particular, we explore the way that the power of field fluctuations is driven into long wavelengths through the growth of unstable modes, in good accord with our Gaussian expectations.

-In the subsequent sections we briefly summarise earlier work of ours \cite{weir2012} in which we simulated a 2D superconducting annulus embedded in 3D space, with a fully dynamical electromagnetic field in three dimensions.
-The reader is referred to that paper for further details.
-Surprisingly, we found that our results are, in key ways, indistinguishable from those of the 1D simulation and thereby, of the Gaussian approximation.

 We conclude with a discussion of new experimental results for fluxoid production in an external field and show that it too, is explicable in terms of Gaussian fluctuations.
-As we said earlier, the experimental details are given in the appendix.
+Good agreement with 3D simulations is observed.